How do I apply for a peace bond?

 - damage your property, or

-- share an intimate image or video of you without your consent.
+- share an or video of you without your consent.

 Section 810 peace bonds can last for up to one year.
 If you still feel you're in danger after one year, you can apply again for another peace bond.
 You do not need to wait for it to end before applying again.

-Sometimes the court might have enough information to arrest the other person because they are a danger to you or others.
+Sometimes the court might have enough information to the other person because they are a danger to you or others.
 But if the court doesn't arrest the person, they don't have to keep away from you or your children while you're waiting for the court to make a decision.